Updated October 27, 2020

 However, it’s going to get better.

-There is going to be a time in the future when you are going to look back and realize that you made the right choice.
+There is going to be a time in the future when you will look back and realize that you made the right choice.
 You are going to replace negative relationships with more positive ones.

 You just have to give yourself a little time.